 Start in the General Settings section.
 Begin by setting your company’s logo.
 We suggest uploading a high-resolution image, and note that the width should be at least 600 pixels for better results.
 You can change the logo at any time by pressing the red trash can icon in the corresponding section, then uploading a new image.

 Then, in the Redirect Window subsection, you can decide to flag or unflag the option to show (or hide) the redirect window on mobile browser.
 The redirect window is the dialog that opens when you or one of your learners insert your platform’s URL into mobile browsers (or click on a link that you received via email, for example).
-This dialog asks you if you want to open the Go.Learn app (or the branded version of the Go.Learn app — depending on which one you use — instead of using the browser version of the platform on a mobile device.
+This dialog asks you if you want to open the Go.Learn app or the branded version of the Go.Learn app — depending on which one you use — instead of using the browser version of the platform on a mobile device.
 The redirect dialog opens when the link you are using corresponds to an existing page of the mobile app.
 Instead, if you insert into a mobile browser an URL that does not correspond to a page in the mobile app, the redirect dialog is not shown.
-In this article, you can find all of the pages that are available in the Go.Learn mobile app are described in the dedicated article of the Knowledge Base.
+All of the pages that are available in the Go.Learn mobile app are described in the dedicated article of the Knowledge Base.

-Please note that the setting in the Redirect Window subsection (of the General Settings section) is flagged by default, and that the default option is to show the window both on smartphone and tablet browsers, but you can also choose to show it only on smartphone browsers or only on tablet browsers by selecting the corresponding option under the checkbox.
+Please note that the checkbox setting to show the redirect window is flagged by default, and that the default option is to show the window both on smartphone and tablet browsers, but you can also choose to show it only on smartphone browsers or only on tablet browsers by selecting the corresponding option under the checkbox.
 Remember that when you unflag the setting the redirect window won’t open under no circumstances (the dialog won’t appear even if you insert into a mobile browser a link which corresponds to a page in the mobile app).

 In addition to deciding whether or not you want to show the window, you as a Superadmin will also be able to edit the text of the message in the redirect window, by using your platform’s Localization Tool.
-Search for the “Do you want to open the App?” message in the Localization Tool, then edit it according to your needs.
+Search for the “Do you want to have an amazing learning experience on mobile?” message in the Localization Tool, then edit it according to your needs.

 Next, move to the App Colors area and select the colors for each part of your top navigation, buttons, links, text and borders of your app.
 You can use the Copy from Desktop button to copy the color palette that you selected for your desktop app, or Reset General Colors to return to the default colors.
 In each box, enter the HEX code of your preferred color or use the color picker to select a color from the wheel.